 Defining the parameters of your school communication with parents helps to maintain high standards.
 To do this, you should write and implement a school communication policy.
 The policy will cover more than just communication with parents; it should also govern style, tone, grammar, and preferred channels.

 Starting this policy from scratch is difficult and time consuming.
-Instead, contact our team today, and we’d be happy to send you a school communication policy template.
+Instead, you can rely on Eduprise to build you a communications policy that will enhance your reputation and boost parental engagement.

 Don’t: Restrict Communication to One or Two Channels